Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are very effective.
-Clue 1 mentions 'means of transportation' (misdirecting to a website), and Clue 2 refers to 'store and process data' (misdirecting to a website), clearly pointing to the incorrect choices.
+The fake clues effectively misdirect.
+Clue 1 points towards the concept of a database and data organization, which is far from the answer choices.
+Clue 2 points towards a committee which is similar to the answer choice 'company'

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices